Linear Circuits 1 - 03 - Current Sources

 - Beginner Engineering and Physics Students

-Mark Budnik is a nearly 30 year veteran of the electronics industry and academia.
-He holds the positions of the Paul H. Brandt Professor at Valparaiso University and the Electrical Engineering Program Director and Irwin Chair of Engineering at Houghton College.
-He has won numerous institution, regional, and national teaching awards including the 2019 American Society for Engineering Education Outstanding Teacher Medal.
+Mark Budnik is a 30+ year veteran of the electronics industry and academia.
+He holds the position of Teaching Professor in the Electrical and Computer Engineering Department at Carnegie Mellon University.
+He has won numerous institution, regional, and national teaching awards including the 2019 American Society for Engineering Education Outstanding Teacher Medal and the 2015 Disney's Inspiring Brilliance Award.

 Mark M. Budnik is the Paul H. Brandt Professor of Engineering at Valparaiso University.
 He received his bachelor of science degree in electrical engineering from the University of Illinois and his master of science and doctoral degrees in electrical engineering from Purdue University.